10 Best Sculptures at Villa Borghese

 Throughout the length and breadth of the art gallery and these English-style gardens, which exude romanticism on all four sides, you will find majestic sculptures presiding over each of its corners.
 I leave you a list of the 10 best statues so you don't miss any of them.
 Let's get down to business!

-1. Bernini's Apollo and Daphne, the artist beloved by the Popes
+1. Apollo and Daphne by Bernini, the artist loved by the Popes

 How long did it take Bernini to finish the work?